zihanzhao1999/OpenFootprint/trade/README.md

 TO DO: Pulling from Exiobase directly to Supabase.
 We're working in a [ExiobaseSupabase CoLab](https://colab.research.google.com/drive/1LsEDmXrAAGs40OiAKWH48K63E_2bMGBb?usp=sharing). - Himanshu, Sahil, Ben, Parth, Jack, Satwik, Indrasenareddy

+TO DO: Update the ExiobaseSupabase CoLab above to pull the same data as <a href="https://github.com/ModelEarth/USEEIO/tree/import_factors/import_factors_exio">generate\_import\_factors.py</a>.
+Test with the US.
+Later we'll add send about 7 countries to unique Supabase instances. - Yuhao, Ruolin, Nancy

 TO DO: Experiment in our [Pymiro CoLab](https://colab.research.google.com/drive/1Q9_1AhdY8uPUfLVUN71X6mKbEy_kqPuQ?usp=sharing) using the [Pymiro for Exiobase library](https://pymrio.readthedocs.io/en/latest/).

 Jaya and Satwick are investigating using .feather within the Pymiro CoLab.